List of Big Eyed Animals - 15 of the Cutest!

 15. Telescope eye

 We finish our list of animals with big eyes with the telescope eye or "demekin".
 It is one of the most popular cold water fish in the world, which stands out precisely for its big eyes.
 This fish belongs to the family Characidae, the same family as goldfish, and are relatively sensitive creatures.
 In aquariums, they need a careful balance of water quality.
 Their eyes are so big and sensitive, they can accidentally gore them on sharp objects while swimming, so it is important to keep their tank free of such plants and accessories.
+These distinctive eyes allow them to see in dimly lit conditions, an adaptation that enhances their ability to locate food in murky waters.

 If you want to read similar articles to List of Big Eyed Animals - 15 of the Cutest!, we recommend you visit our Facts about the animal kingdom category.